10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 ## Getting an account for Cloud-V

-Contact us for a new account by emailing us at [cloud-v@10xengineers.ai](mailto:cloud-v@10xengineers.ai) and fill out [this](https://forms.gle/BSRjWqWbB6HNNxxd9) google form.
+Fill out [this](https://docs.google.com/forms/d/e/1FAIpQLSdr8qRF3blH0Jv0dfWhasu6t0IwC0h2II8q2U6keM3vhKoYlQ/viewform?usp=sf_link) google form with all the required information for getting an account on Cloud-V.

 After this we will get back to you with login credentials.

-## Setting up `Jenkinsfile` inside github project repository
+## Setting up `cloud-v-pipeline` inside github project repository

-Jenkins pipeline will need a `Jenkinsfile` written with jenkins pipeline syntax to start execution of tests/checks (see [link](https://www.jenkins.io/doc/book/pipeline/syntax/)).
+Cloud-V will need a `cloud-v-pipeline` written with jenkinsfile pipeline syntax to start execution of tests/checks (see [link](https://www.jenkins.io/doc/book/pipeline/syntax/)).
 This pipeline will contain all the stages (and may be steps) of a CI/CD pipeline.
 This pipeline can be `scripted pipeline` which will only have stages or it can also be `declarative pipeline` which may also have steps inside stages.

 A simple scripted `Helloworld` pipeline in linux is as follows: